javagoza/ArtemisATPTensorflowMicroSpeech/README.md

 ### Install the TensorFlowLite Library

-The examples utilize the TensorFlowLight Arduino libary, which is installed using the Arduino Library Manager.
+The examples utilize the TensorFlowLite Arduino libary, which is installed using the Arduino Library Manager.

 To install this library, use the following steps:
 <img src="resource/TFL_Install.png"  align="right" width=350>